Guide to the Hans Horst Meyer papers, 1831-1943, 2004 and undated

 - David M. Rubenstein Rare Book & Manuscript Library

 - Material chiefly in German, with some in English.

-The papers, mostly in German, document Hans Horst Meyer's career and personal life through outgoing and incoming personal and professional correspondence; genealogical documents; diplomas, honors, medals, and awards; a series of photographs of Meyer spanning his career, as well as photographs of his family members and professional colleagues; and an autograph album with signatures and correspondence of notable individuals.
-Most of the papers in the collection are in German.
+The papers, mostly in German, document Hans Horst Meyer's career and personal life, and consist of outgoing and incoming personal and professional correspondence; genealogical documents; diplomas, medals, and awards; several volumes, including a family Bible and a diary of his son Arthur's first six years of life; professional and personal photographs; and an autograph album with signatures and correspondence of notable scientists and others.

 The certificates and medals were received by Meyer between 1901 and 1937, and come from a variety of international scientific organizations, such as the New York Academy of Medicine, the Royal Society of Physicians in Budapest, and the Swedish Royal Academy of Sciences.
 Meyer also received the German Order of the Red Eagle and honorary citizenship of the city of Vienna.
 Also included is a small group of letters and printed materials relating to honors received by Meyer, as well as a reprint of Meyer's chapter in the Handbuch der experimentellen Pharmakologie.